dp-ops/Image_captioning/README.md

 Optional arguments:
 - `--beam_size` or `-b`: Size of beam search (default is 5)
 - `--visualize_attention` or `-v`: Add this flag to visualize attention weights for each word
-- `--captions_json` or `-cj`: Path to the original captions JSON file (Karpathy's format) to display original captions alongside generated ones
+- `--captions_json` or `-cj`: Path to the original captions JSON file to display original captions alongside generated ones

 The script will:
 1. Load the specified model and word map